houghtos/AWS-Seq/README.md

 # AWS-Seq
 ###### Uses Terraform, AWS CLI, and boto3 (python) to automate EC2 spot instance creation and task managing.
 Current setup is for processing paired fastq RNAseq files for gene counts.
-This version uses the windows Terraform shell commands (e.g. Terraform apply.)
-To change to linux or mac, change all os.system() commands to "./terraform" in the Immunospace.py file.

 ###### Heavily recommend launching EC2 instances from same region as S3 buckets.
 Copying between an EC2 spot instance and S3 from the same region does not incur download charges.